Kharacternyk/pacwall/README.rst

 DE integration requires ``imagemagick`` and ``xorg-xdpyinfo`` (If you are on Wayland you need to specify the screen size manually like this:
 ``./pacwall.sh -DS 1920x1200``).
-(If you don't know your compositor, it is probably Wayland by default.
-To be sure, check the selected option in the settings button of your DM (the lock screen))

 **WARNING**:
 Setting a wallpaper in GNOME and the derivatives isn't possible with ``feh`` and ``hsetroot``.
 ``-D`` is *required*.
-(If you don't know your DE, it is probably GNOME)

 -----------------
 Pywal integration